 Dr. Palmer is a second generation veterinarian.
 His father, Dr. Amos E. Palmer, was a veterinarian for 38 years before he died in 1987.
 His father worked for much of his career in cancer research, but started his veterinary career in private practice in Middletown in the early 1960’s.
 While father and son never practiced together, Palmer Animal Hospital is dedicated to the memory of Dr. Amos Palmer, and to the care and inspiration he provided.

 Dr. Palmer still lives in the home his parents built on South Mountain with his wife, Susan.
-They have three children: the oldest, Jacqueline, is recently married, has obtained both her DPT and PhD (in Biomechanics) and is in a post-doc position at Emery University in Atlanta; son, Joseph, is a University of Maryland graduate and employed as a Mechanical Engineer in Elkridge, MD; and youngest, Thomas, is a freshman at the University of Delaware.
+They have three children: the oldest, Jacqueline, is recently married, has obtained both her DPT and PhD (in Biomechanics) and is in a post-doc position at Emery University in Atlanta; son, Joseph, is a University of Maryland graduate and employed as a Mechanical Engineer in Elkridge, MD; and youngest, Thomas, is a sophomore in engineering at the University of Delaware.
 Dr. Palmer and Susan live on a small farm with their Standard Poodles, Patty & Delilah, two horses, Celeste and Lippy, as well as their barn cats, Mya, and Chuck and Gina Norris.

 Dr. O’Neill was born in Ft.
 Belvoir, VA but raised in Wheaton, MD.
 She received her Bachelor of Science from the University of Maryland in 1984, attended Essex Community College to become a certified veterinary technician in 1986, and received her DVM from the Virginia-Maryland Regional College of Veterinary Medicine in 1992.
 She has worked as a small animal veterinarian in several practices in Maryland, and began working at Palmer Animal Hospital in May 2009.